-Canada manhunt: Saskatchewan stabbing suspect Myles Sanderson in police custody
+Second suspect caught after 10 killed in one of worst stabbings in Canadian history

 Police are investigating if Myles Sanderson killed his brother.

-The 30-year-old is charges with first-degree murder, attempted murder, and breaking and entering.
+The 32-year-old is charged with first-degree murder, attempted murder, and breaking and entering.

+The stabbing rampage took place across 13 different crime scenes, many of which were located inside the James Smith Cree Nation and the nearby village of Weldon.

+Those killed in the stabbings, one of the worst mass killings in Canadian history, are as follows: Bonnie Burns, 48; Carol Burns, 46; Earl Burns, 66; Gregory Burns, 28; Lydia Gloria Burns, 61; Thomas Burns, 23; Christian Head, 54; Lana Head, 49; and Robert Sanderson, 49, all of the James Smith Cree Nation; and Wesley Petterson, 78, of Weldon.

 This is a breaking news story and will be updated with new information.